hmaldonadovilla/community-kitchen/SetupInstructions.md

    - **Line items**: Set `Type` to `LINE_ITEM_GROUP` and use the `Config (JSON/REF)` column with JSON or `REF:SheetName` pointing to a line-item sheet (columns: ID, Type, Label EN, Label FR, Label NL, Required?, Options (EN), Options (FR), Options (NL), Config JSON).
 Line-item field types can be DATE, TEXT, PARAGRAPH, NUMBER, CHOICE, CHECKBOX, FILE_UPLOAD.
      - Line-item fields also support `group`, `pair`, and `ui` (including `ui.control` and `ui.labelLayout`) the same way top-level questions do.
      - Progressive disclosure (collapsed-by-default rows): in the LINE_ITEM_GROUP JSON, add a `ui` block.
 The collapsed view renders only `collapsedFields` (editable).
 The expand toggle is gated by `expandGate`:
+        - The expand/collapse control is also a **progress pill** `completed/required` for required fields within that row.

        ```json
        {